cameronfabbri/Colorful-Image-Colorization/README.md

 - image_1_resized_gray.png: The original image resized to (160,144) and converted to grayscale.

 The training attempts to obtain the resized color image when given the resized gray image.

+## Evaluating on Images
+I've included a trained model in the `models/` directory that you can run your own images on.
+You can either run the model on one image or a folder of images.
+For one image, run `eval_one.py` and pass it the model and the image as parameters.
+To run it on multiple images, run `eval.py` and pass it the model and the folder to the images. `eval.py` will save your images in the `output` folder, where as `eval_one.py` will save them in the current directory.
+Examples:

+`python eval_one.py ../models/ my_image.png`
+`python eval.py ../models/ ../images/testing/`

 ## Using your own data